deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "That's unusual?"

-"Well, I think it was that willingness to roll my sleeves up and get elbow-deep in the machinery that actually got me onto *Pandora*, because…y'know, she was a prototype, a testbed, there was always something on the verge of going wrong with her, you know?"
+"Well, I think it was that willingness to roll my sleeves up and get elbow-deep in the machinery that actually got me onto *Pandora*, because...y'know, she was a prototype, a testbed, there was always something on the verge of going wrong with her, you know?"
 Rylee said.
 "But nowadays it's a point of pride in the wing, you look after your sled.
-You get to know her and love her and…"
+You get to know her and love her and..."

 "Love her?"